Skip to main content

 Output without quantifiable significance

-To avoid this, ensure that every group member knows how their contribution fits into the bigger picture and how the objectives relate to their individual goals.
+To avoid this, ensure every group member knows how their contribution fits into the bigger picture and how the objectives relate to their individual goals.

 How to prevent social loafing